 Why should you bet CFL over NFL?

 You’re in Canada, so you should probably be supporting a homegrown Canadian football league.
 After all, what has the NFL ever done for Canada?
 CFL teams are playing football where you live.
 That means it’s a local game and your local newspapers and local TV stations are covering those teams, giving you all the inside information you need to successfully bet on the league.

 The rule differences between the NFL and CFL also make the CFL a high-flying, wide-open, and pass-heavy brand of football.
 That’s not only more fun to watch than the NFL, it’s more fun to bet on as well.
 The CFL is especially more fun to bet on live, as the odds fly around as fast as the ball does in Canadian football’s high-intensity and high-scoring games.
 For more comparison between the two, check our dedicated page here:

 Why stick to legal sportsbooks for CFL betting in Canada

-If any provincial government legalizes single-game wagering, they’re going to regulate it too.
-That means the province itself will be ensuring all sportsbook operators are legitimate and offering you a government regulator to turn to if you run into some situation that doesn’t seem to be.
+Provincial lottery corporations across the country are adopting legalized single-game wagering.
+That means they’re regulating it too, ensuring all sportsbook operators are legitimate, and offering you a government body to turn to if you run into some situation that doesn’t seem to be right.

 Illegal and offshore online sportsbooks don’t do anything like that.
 Betting with a sportsbook like that is like doubling the risk of your bets.
 They could disappear with your cash anytime and you’ll have no recourse to get it back.

-Legal and regulated sportsbooks will offer competitive lines, bonuses and promotions, and real consumer protections that are provided by provincial regulators.
-Once they come to Canada, you’ll have no reason to bet on the CFL with those illegal offshore online sportsbooks ever again.
+Legal and regulated sportsbooks, whether they’re run by a provincial lottery corporation or private operator, will offer competitive lines, bonuses and promotions, and real consumer protections provided by provincial regulators.
+They’re already live in some, and once they come to your province, you’ll have no reason to bet on the CFL with those illegal offshore online sportsbooks ever again.

 Vegas sportsbook odds vs CDN sportsbook odds